tadeueliezer21/UAIbotPy/README.md

     <img src="https://viniciusmgn.github.io/aulas_manipuladores/presentation/images/aula1/logouaibot.svg" alt="UAIBot Logo"/>
 </p>

-UAIBot is a <strong>web-based Python robotic simulator</strong> developed by <strong>Vinicius Mariano Gonçalves</strong>  (Electrical Engineering Department, Federal University of Minas Gerais, Brazil) and his students.
+UAIBot is a web-based Python robotic simulator developed by <strong>Vinicius Mariano Gonçalves</strong>  (Electrical Engineering Department, Federal University of Minas Gerais, Brazil) and his students.

 While teaching robotics, I used many different desktop-based simulators with my students (such as CoppeliaSim and Matlab Toolboxes).
 However, I realized that students nowadays are much more used to web-based applications.
 This is why I, together with my students, came up with the idea of creating a simulator with the following goals: